openshift/insights-operator/docs/gathered-data.md

 The CRD sizes above are in the raw (uncompressed) state.

 * Location in archive: config/crd/
-* Id in config: crds
+* Id in config: clusterconfig/crds

 ## CertificateSigningRequests